 The Offset Project Registry may choose to offer insurance or other products to cover the risk of invalidation of ARB offset credits, but purchase or use of the insurance or other invalidation risk mechanisms will be optional for all entities involved with registry offset credits and ARB offset credit transactions.

-Within 10 working days of first receiving an Offset Project Data Report to meet the reporting deadline pursuant to section 95976(d)(8), an Offset Project Registry must provide ARB a copy of the Offset Project Data Report and confirm the date on which the Offset Project Data Report was submitted to the Offset Project Registry.
+Within 10 working days of first receiving an Offset Project Data Report to meet the 4-month reporting deadline pursuant to section 95976(d)(2) or the continuous reporting deadline pursuant to section 95976(d), an Offset Project Registry must provide ARB a copy of the Offset Project Data Report and confirm the date on which the Offset Project Data Report was submitted to the Offset Project Registry.

 NOTE: Authority cited: Sections 38510, 38560, 38562, 38570, 38571, 38580, 39600 and 39601, Health and Safety Code.
 Reference: Sections 38530, 38560.5, 38564, 38565, 38570 and 39600, Health and Safety Code.